zavsnar/knowledge_base/postgres_mvcc.md

 Rows with xid < snapshot.xmin can be vacuumed.
 Therefore long-living transactions are blocking vacuuming old rows versions.
 Event horizon is shared across all transactions.

-**We should try to use only short-living transactions**, but if we can not rule this on application side we can use settings:
+**We should try to use only short-living transactions**, but if we can not rule this on the application side we can use settings:
  - old_snapshot_threshold
  - idle_in_transaction_session_timeout
-**Another good advice**: bad idea is combine OLTP and OLAP approaches in Postgres because long analitics query will block `VACUUM`ing rows for fast updating rows.
+**Another good advice**: A bad idea is combining OLTP and OLAP approaches in Postgres because long analytics queries will block `VACUUM`ing rows for fast updating rows.

 ---
 ## Export snapshot
 Sometimes concurrent transactions should see the same DB snapshot (for example `pg_dump` utility).
-It is available export and apply particular snapshot for transaction.
+It is available to export and apply a particular snapshot for a transaction.
 ``` sql
 => BEGIN ISOLATION LEVEL REPEATABLE READ;
 => SELECT pg_export_snapshot();